stockeh/mapreduce-analysis-msd/README.md

     - Halfway Gone, 1.0
     - Love Story, 1.0
 4. Which artist has the highest total time spent fading in their songs?
-    - 50 CENT ft.
-MURDA MASS_ YOUNG BUCK & SPIDER LOC, 40.5 minutes
+    - 50 Cent ft.
+Murda Mass Young Buck & Spider Loc, 40.5 minutes
     - Vincent Bruley, 39.1 minutes
     - Melvins, 37.7 minutes
 5. What is the longest song(s)?
 The shortest song(s)?
 The song(s) of median length?
 The song(s) of mean length?